Uche-chukwu-m/news-sentiment-trader/README.md

 # 📰 News Sentiment Trading Bot

 This project implements and analyzes a trading strategy driven by financial news sentiment.
 It fetches news articles for specified companies, scores their sentiment using VADER, generates daily buy/sell/hold signals, and backtests these signals against historical stock price data from Yahoo Finance.
-The results, including cumulative returns and comparisons to a buy-and-hold strategy, are visualized in an interactive Streamlit dashboard.
+The results are visualized in an interactive Streamlit dashboard.

 ---